Originally posted 10 March 2017

 Success is very much about seizing opportunities.
-With all of David’s early issues, we could not address everything at once, but we always looked for opportunities.
-For example, when he started climbing in the refrigerator we encouraged him (under watchful eyes).
+With all of David’s early issues caused by his Phelan-McDermid syndrome (PMS), we could not address everything at once.
+That said, we always looked for opportunities.
+For example, when he started climbing in the refrigerator we encouraged him to climb (under watchful eyes).
 See the picture here: Gene deletion versus mutation.

-Science is about hard work, but it is also about seizing opportunities.
+Like raising a child with a serious genetic disorder, science is about hard work and seizing opportunities.
 The discovery of penicillin is a classic example.
 Alexander Fleming made his discovery in a moldy petri dish.
-The open dish was contaminated by a mold that killed bacteria in the dish.
+The open dish left sitting in the sink was contaminated by a mold that killed bacteria in the dish.
 The mold in the dish was accidental, but Fleming’s observation was not.
 He was a scientist looking for ways to kill bacteria.
 A few years after the initial discovery, penicillin saved its first life: a child.
-We need to keep our eyes open for opportunities and we need to make opportunities happen.
-So how can we do that?
+We need to keep our eyes open for opportunities and we need to make the most of these opportunities.
+So how can we do that with PMS?

-This past week a group of 22q13 deletion syndrome parents took on a challenge.
-I asked them to identify other children who are most like their own.
-The goal was to find ways to “cluster” the characteristics of children with 22q13 deletion syndrome, as described in my most recent blog: Splitting, Lumping and Clustering.
+In March of 2017 a group of parents took on a challenge.
+I asked them to identify other children with PMS who were most like their own child.
+The goal was to find ways to “cluster” the characteristics of children with PMS, as described in my blog: Splitting, Lumping and Clustering.
 It was a lot of fun and, just as I suspected, there are groups of kids that are very similar to each other.
-The information on the Facebook group could be compiled and studied.
-I would recommend someone do that.
-The exercise could be expanded.
+The exercise on Facebook was an example of crowdsourcing.
+There are people who are experts at crowdsourcing studies.
+I would recommend someone expand this exercise into a real study.
 There is a lot to learn.
 Parents have insights into their children that medical researchers cannot.
-Categorizing how groups of children are alike and different could speed up research.
+Categorizing how groups of children are alike and different could accelerate research, should someone want to take the opportunity

-This blog is about other, untapped opportunities to look at categories of 22q13 deletion syndrome children.
+This blog is about untapped opportunities to look at categories of PMS (also called 22q13 deletion syndrome).
 There are special cases we should not overlook.

 I hear people say that no two deletions are exactly alike.
-Not true.
-There are cases where the deletions are exactly the same.
-Here is the list: 1) twins (yes, there are twins in our community), 2) unbalanced translocations (my son’s deletion and my niece’s deletion are exactly the same, as are several other children and adults in our extended family), and 3) germ line deletions.
-I do not know any 22q13 deletion syndrome families with multiple children from germline deletions.
-I would be interested in hearing of any cases.
+That is not true.
+There are special cases where the deletions are exactly the same: 1) twins (yes, there are twins in our community), 2) unbalanced translocations (my son’s deletion and my niece’s deletion are exactly the same, as are several other children and adults in our extended family), and 3) germline deletions.
+I do not know any PMS family with multiple children from germline deletions, but I suspect they exist.
+In addition to exact matches, there are deletions in regions of the chromosome that have few genes, or few genes that affect the central nervous system.
+In these cases, nearby deletions may be equivalent in terms of genetic loss (see Understanding Deletion Size).

-I have heard some doctors and scientists say “no two deletions are alike” even though they should know better.
+I have heard some physicians and scientists say “no two deletions are alike” even though they should know better.
 We need to exploit these cases to find out what matched deletions have in common and how they differ from each other.
-Those observations will hint at which aspects are genetic and which are probably not.
+Those observations will hint at which aspects are purely due to the genes deleted and which are due to more complex interactions between genes and the environment.
+We need a more nuanced understanding of PMS.

-There are a lot of 22q13 deletion syndrome children with terminal deletions.
-There are fewer people with interstitial deletions.
-What if we take each person with an interstitial deletion and matched them up with someone who’s deletion starts at the same spot on the chromosome?
-In such a case both people would be missing the same interstitial genes.
+Most known cases of PMS are associated with terminal deletions of chromosome 22.
+“Interstitial deletions” (I call PMS Type 2) are far less common.
+What if we take each person with an interstitial deletion and compare them directly with those who have terminal deletions that start at the same spot on the chromosome?
+In such comparisons, both people would be missing the same interstitial genes, but not the remainder of the genes.
 What can we learn?
 It is a kind of A minus B experiment.
-It might tell us a lot about what the genes in common are doing.
+It might or might not be very informative, but we won’t know until we take the opportunity.
+The data are already available in the PMS DataHub.

 Pure SHANK3 deletions

-We need a study that specifically compares these two groups, people with SHANK3 mutations and people with complete (or nearly complete) SHANK3 deletions that are small enough to leave other, nearby genes, alone.
-Once again, we as parents can look at our children, and start listing their characteristics and share the similarities and differences.
+There are opportunities to study the difference between deletions and variants.
+I describe this in my blog Gene deletion versus mutation.
+We need a study that specifically compares these two groups: people with SHANK3 mutations and people with complete (or nearly complete) SHANK3 deletions that are specific enough to leave other, nearby genes, alone.
+Once again, we parents seed these opportunities with family data in the PMS DataHub.

 Splitting, Lumping and Clustering